aadhyanav/Recipe_ratings_model/README.md

 As for n_steps, since I logged it right before doing the quantile transformation, the logged distribution looks like the image above.
 The reason I felt that doing a quantile transformation would be best is because quantile transformations are less sensitive to outliers and since the numbers are logged which means that the variance is not constant - this would help normalize the distribution more than the normal z-score transformation.

+<iframe src="assets/ingredients.html" width=800 height=600 frameBorder=0></iframe>

+For ingredients, I felt that standardizing the values would be the best transformation because the distribution is heavily skewed to the left and has a long tail.

 I initially tried using Binarizer() on my newly made bad_review column, but realised that the pipeline intereprets boolean numbers into integers and that Binarizer() is more helpful for columns with more categories.
 Honestly, given the dataset I felt I was pretty limited over what other columns I could add into my pipeline considering how there were colums like 'id', 'name', 'steps' that were pretty unrelated with recipe ratings.